thatbatcat/uiglet/README.md

 # uiglet

-A UI/graphics framework built around pyglet in python3.
+A wrapper around pyglet that I created to use when building graphical applications in python3.